MichaelCurrin/github-reporting-py/docs/usage.md

 ## Query runner

-This project allows you to use execute arbitrary GQL queries using a Python script, the path to the query and the configured Github credentials.
+This project has a query runner Python script that lets you execute **arbitrary GQL queries** and print the results.
+This makes it great for testing the query itself.
+All you need is the path to the `.gql` file and configured Github credentials.

 The result of the GQL output will be printed to the console as pretty JSON - this can be redirected to a file somewhere to store the data.
 The main limitation here is that the script does not understand the structure of the queries or results, so therefore the results cannot be converted to CSV output.